 tencent cloud

-This document describes how to use Spring Boot Starter SDK to send and receive messages and helps you better understand the message sending and receiving processes.
+This document introduces how to use an open-source SDK (taking the Spring Boot Starter SDK as an example) to send and receive messages, so as to help you better understand the complete process of sending and receiving messages.

 Prerequisites